Stass Paraskos: Writings

 Paraskos was a prolific writer, writing numerous articles, predominantly in Greek, for newspapers in Cyprus, collections of poems and books on Greek mythology, including Cyprus of Copper in 1969, and Aphrodite: The Mythology of Cyprus in 1981.

 In the preface to Paraskos's book Aphrodite: The Mythology of Cyprus the late George Thomas, 1st Viscount Tonypandy, a frequent traveller to Cyprus commented: "Greek mythology provides an eternal fascination....
 Stass Paraskos, one of Cyprus' most distinguished artists provides in this book an exciting recital of the influence Greek mythology has brought to bear on Greek Cypriot development."

 Paraskos's The Mythology of Cyprus was published in Greek and Turkish translations in 2018.

 Death

-Paraskos died on 4 March 2014 in Paphos, Cyprus of septicaemia caused by diabetes-related gangrene in his legs.
-He was 81 years old.
-A street in the village of Lempa, the current location of the Cyprus College of Art, has been named after him in his memory.
+Paraskos died in Paphos on 4 March 2014, at the age of 81, following a bout of septicaemia caused by diabetes-related gangrene in his legs.
+A street in the village of Lempa, the former location of the Cyprus College of Art, was named after him in his memory.